2100 accredited US Universities for Graduate Programs. 400+ specializations.

 Number of Credits Required to Complete the Certificate: 12.

-GPA Required to be Awarded the Certificate: 2.67 minimum. or better to receive the certificate.
+GPA Required to be Awarded the Certificate: 2.67 minimum.
+All four courses chosen toward completion of the MCH graduate certificate must be completed with at least a B or better to receive the certificate.
 Students must also maintain good academic standing.

 Graduate Certificate